top of page

 Snacks and any food items you would like to prepare for yourself

-Outdoor gear if you plan on taking walks on the local railtrail/bike path or renting a
+Outdoor gear if you plan on taking walks on the local railtrail/bike path

 What not to bring: